header source

 CPI (hard)

-I don't have a screenshot, but there are about 10 charts left for ☆11 unachieved, including various plate charts, FAXX which probably requires memorization, and Do It!! which produces mysterious misses that make me think the judgment has changed.
+There's no screenshot, but for ☆11 Minan, various turntable patterns, FAXX which probably requires memorization, and Do It!! where mysterious misses occur as if the judgment has changed, remain, totaling about 10 patterns.

 Kaiden Songs

-The guideline for obtaining Kaiden should be clear when you play Kaiden songs.
-Everyone says not to do regular in any case, so I tried measuring with random.
+The benchmark for achieving Kaiden should be clear if you try the Kaiden songs.
+Everyone says not to do them on Regular, so I tried them on Random.

 EMERALDAS